back2Lobby/evc/README.md

         npm install evc

 ## Usage:
+### With NPM Package:
-We can specify the events in the following format.
-Then we can listen to the custom events fired by evc and update our UI accordingly.
+We can specify the events in the `EventCalendar` class constructor.
+Then we can listen to the custom events fired by evc and update our UI accordingly by chaining the `on` method.
 ```javascript
   import EventCalendar from "evc";